clumsyspeedboat/data_mesh_topics_and_sentiment/README.md

 #### Tasks till 03.12.2023
 --> Change filename of each pdf (Rahul)

---> Create extraction code blocks for each publisher (Rahul - IEEE, ScienceDirect, Sitashma - Rest)
+--> Create extraction code blocks for each publisher (Rahul - IEEE, Springer_Link, Sitashma - Rest)

 --> Text vectorizer - for tf-idf use ngram(1,3) (Sitashma)